TikTok: everything you need to know about the video production app

 - All of these options can be found on the top right of the screen (three dots) inside the ‘Privacy and Settings’.

 - You can look at TikTok’s safety videos to learn more: @tiktoktips

 - Parents can help children manage their screen time by selecting how much time they would like their child spend on TikTok (40, 60, 90, 120 minutes per day).
 This feature is password-protected; when users reach their limit they have to enter a password to continue.
 Parents can set the password to be in total control of screentime.

 - TikTok has another account setting, ‘restricted viewing mode’, which can be used as parental control.
 Once enabled, this setting will limit the appearance of content that might not be appropriate for all audiences.
 As with the above feature, this setting can be activated via a password.

 What’s the best way to help children stay safe on TikTok?

-The best way to keep your child safe is to be as informed about the app as you can, understand why they enjoy it and what they use it for and maintain a strong line of communication with them.
+The best way to keep your child safe is to be as informed about the app as you can, particularly about its safety and digital wellbeing features.
+Find out what your child uses it for and talk to them about what they enjoy about it.

 There are some practical considerations to bear in mind when discussing TikTok with your child:

 1) Make sure your child is old enough to use the app.